 Analysing the impact of Time-of-Use tariffs

-The rollout of smart meters will enable electricity suppliers to deploy new Time-of-Use (ToU) based approaches to pricing electricity.
-These have the potential to stimulate customers to shift demand from peak to off-peak periods or simply to reduce peak demand, in both cases reducing system costs and improving system efficiency.
+The rollout of smart meters is enabling electricity suppliers to deploy new Time-of-Use (ToU) based approaches to pricing electricity.
+The tariffs encourage customers to shift demand from peak to off-peak periods or to simply reduce peak demand.
+Both cases reduce system costs and improve system efficiency.

-However, there will be variations in the ability of different customers to take advantage of ToU tariffs, depending on their current pattern of electricity usage and their willingness or ability to respond.
-Understanding the scale and nature of these variations will be important both to the design of effective ToU tariffs and to considerations of how consumer interests may be protected as such tariffs become available.
+However, there are variations in the ability of different customers to take advantage of ToU tariffs, depending on their current pattern of electricity usage and their willingness or ability to respond.
+Understanding the scale and nature of these variations is important to the design of effective ToU tariffs and to consider how consumer interests may be protected as such tariffs become available.

-Given (a) the limited availability of data which combine domestic ToU electricity consumption patterns with consumer socio-demographic characteristics, and (b) the limited evidence of how different consumers might respond to ToU tariffs (by changing their demand patterns), this analysis is inevitably constrained in its scope.
-It has therefore been focused primarily on developing analytical and modelling techniques which have the potential to be applied subsequently to more comprehensive data and evidence as they become available.
-CSE used the half-hourly smart electricity demand dataset collected during the Energy Demand Research Project (EDRP)1.
+Both the limited availability of data which combines domestic ToU electricity consumption patterns with consumer socio-demographic characteristics, and the limited evidence of how different consumers might respond to ToU tariffs (by changing their demand patterns), inevitably constrained the scope of this analysis.
+It focused primarily on developing analytical and modelling techniques.
+These techniques could subsequently be applied to more comprehensive data and evidence as it became available.
+CSE used the half-hourly smart electricity demand dataset collected during the Energy Demand Research Project (EDRP) .